neilellis/coding-with-gpt-4/README.md

 ## Where We Are From a Developer's Perspective

-Just as the Internet existed for two decades before the WWW started; so AI has been around a lot longer than GPT-4, still we are clearly in a WWW moment.
+Just as the Internet existed for two decades before the WWW started; so AI has been around a lot longer than GPT-4.

+However, we clearly are in a WWW moment.
 With the release of GPT as a multi-modal AI being analogous to [Marc Andreessen adding the `<IMG>` tag](http://1997.webhistory.org/www.lists/www-talk.1993q1/0182.html) 30 years ago.
 We are now watching the most fundamental pieces of a new technology being put into place.
-I would even argue that the addition of [ReAct](https://arxiv.org/abs/2210.03629) in tools like [Langchain](https://github.com/hwchase17/langchain) as being equivalent to [JavaScript in the browser](https://webdevelopmenthistory.com/1995-the-birth-of-javascript/), and GPT-4 plugins are probably Java Applets - let's try and forget them.
+I would even argue that the addition of [ReAct](https://arxiv.org/abs/2210.03629) in tools like [Langchain](https://github.com/hwchase17/langchain) as being equivalent to [JavaScript in the browser](https://webdevelopmenthistory.com/1995-the-birth-of-javascript/), and GPT-4 plugins are probably Java Applets (let's try and forget about them).

-It is the public's willingness to adopt, the immediate (but small) value proposition and the general wow! factor that have turned AI from a technological pursuit into a burgeoning technological revolution.
+It is the public's willingness to adopt, their immediate value proposition and the general wow! factor that have turned AI from a technological pursuit into a burgeoning technological revolution.
 The potential is so obviously tremendous, but the uses so far are still **relatively** trivial.

-At the beginning of any IT explosion there is a balance of Utility and Novelty skewed massively to Novelty and in time switching over to Utility.
-It took the WWW a decade to go from one to the other, via the rather silly Dotcom boom antics, cat photos and to now being almost as fundamental as having water and electricity.
+During any IT explosion there is a balance of Utility and Novelty.
+Initially it is skewed massively to Novelty and in time switching over to Utility.
+It took the WWW a decade to go from one to the other, via Dotcom boom antics, cat photos, MySpace and to now being almost as fundamental as having water and electricity.

 So it shouldn't be a surprise that a lot of AI work currently is novelty, "it's cool but what can I do with it?".
 But don't be fooled, AI is an enabling technology that will just take time to become integrated in our lives.
 Unlike previous 'smart' technologies, it has the potential to actually understand our needs, habits and preferences making existing technologies easier.
-Meanwhile, it is rapidly learning to reason, gain theory of mind and many other human like traits allowing it to take over tasks in the future which were exclusively the realm of humans.
+Meanwhile, it is rapidly learning to reason, gain theory of mind and many other human like traits allowing it to take over tasks in the future which were previously exclusively the realm of humans.

-So with even AGI perhaps on the horizon it's easy to worry about the future of coding jobs.
+So with even AGI perhaps on the horizon it's easy to worry about the future of coding and coding jobs.
 But as you'll see, AI still has a long way to go to just be useful yet.
-But maybe consider a high level job for the long term!
+But maybe consider a high level job in the long term!

 ## What it's Like Coding with GPT-4